Lalrinliana Hnamte

-Lalrinliana Hnamte (born 29 April 2003) is an Indian professional footballer who plays as a midfielder for Indian Super League club Chennaiyin and the India national team.
+Lalrinliana Hnamte (born 29 April 2003) is an Indian professional footballer who plays as a midfielder for Indian Super League club SC Delhi and the India national team.

 Career

 Lalrinliana Hnamte joined Pune City FC U-18 team, in 2018 and took part in the 2018 Hero I-League U-18.
 Then he moved to the Hyderabad FC reserves team and was with them till September 2021, before joining the East Bengal.
 He made his Indian Super League debut for East Bengal on 21 November 2021, against Jamshedpur FC.
 He scored his first ISL goal against Chennaiyin FC in their 2–2 draw on 2 February 2022.

 On 26th April 2022, it was announced by Mohun Bagan, the arch rivals of East Bengal, that he is going to play for them from the upcoming 2022-23 season, signing a contract of 2 years.